- Toll free

 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

-Who’s Eligible: spouse or child of a person who:
+Eligible recipients of this program include the spouse or child of a person who:

-- at the time of VA's determination is a member of the Armed Forces who is hospitalized or receiving outpatient medical care, services, or treatment; and
+- At the time of VA's determination, is a member of the Armed Forces who is hospitalized or receiving outpatient medical care, services, or treatment; and

-- is likely to be discharged or released from service for this service-connected disability.
+- Is likely to be discharged or released from service for this service-connected disability.

-- is permanently and totally disabled as a result of, or dies of, a service-connected disability.
+- Is permanently and totally disabled as a result of, or dies of, a service-connected disability.
 The disability must arise out of or be aggravated by active duty.

 Need-based Aid: No

-Award Amount: Based on current VA pay rate
+Award Amount: based on current VA pay rate

-This aid is for Eligible Veterans and Dependents
+This aid is for eligible veterans and dependents

 Application Form/Instructions:Must complete VA online application